ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter2.md

 **L94: replace "forest loss" by "tree cover loss". it is well explained elsewhere in the paper, stay consistent (with e.g. L105)**

-Thanks for pointing this error.
-Modification has been done.
+Thanks for pointing this mistake.
+We now only use the term tree cover loss for Hansen's data.

 **L106: TC loss is not defined in Hansen 2013 by a 10% threshold.
 I suggest to delete 104-106, information already presented earlier in the paper.**

 True.
-We deleted th sentence.
+We deleted the sentence.

 **L117-118: The approach can be easily repeated with any similar tree cover loss product, I suggest to open the potential of the method rather than limiting it to further updates of GFC, that have proven to be delayed for the past 2 years.**